-Ruby On Rails is an open-source Web framework that helps you create web applications more comfortable, faster & write beautiful code by choosing convention over configuration.
-There are lots of websites that use Ruby On Rails, including popular ones like Twitter, Basecamp, AboutUs, Yellow Pages & many more.
+Ruby On Rails is an open-source Web framework that helps you create web applications more comfortably and faster & write beautiful code by choosing convention over configuration.
+Many websites use Ruby On Rails, including popular ones like Twitter, Basecamp, AboutUs, Yellow Pages & many more.
 In this article, you will read about the 15 Free Open Source Ruby On Rails Applications.

 Free Open Source Ruby On Rails Applications

-Redmine is an open-source project management tool written in Ruby on Rails framework, which includes a Gantt chart, calendar, wiki, forums, multiple roles, and email notification. offer Multi-Lingual support and runs with Multiple databases like MySQL, PostgreSQL or SQLite, etc.
+Redmine is an open-source project management tool written in the Ruby on Rails framework, which includes a Gantt chart, calendar, wiki, forums, multiple roles, and email notifications.
+Offer Multi-Lingual support and runs with Multiple databases like MySQL, PostgreSQL or SQLite, etc.